safir-md/Sentiment-Analysis-on-Custom-Dataset-using-One-Hot-Encoding/README.md

 ```sh
 python3 Model_LSTM.py
 ```
 ***Note:** You can train the model from beginning or you can use already trained model by loading it.
+Make sure to change the path according to your machine.